rbak54/CMEECourseWork/Week1/readme.md

-Desc: substitutte the tabs in the files with commas
+Desc: substitutes the tabs in the files with commas and saves the output into a .csv file

-Arguments: 1 -> tab deliminated file
+Input: A tab deliminated file

-saves the output into a .csv file
+Output: A CSV file
 ## tiff2png.sh

-Desc: converting tiff to png
+Desc: converting tiff files to png files

-Arguments: tiff file
+Input: none (takes any in data folder)

+Output: png file in Results
 ## UnixPrac1.txt

-Desc: text file, linux code for exploring sequences

-Arguments: none
+Desc: explores line and word counting for amino acid sequences. calculates AT/GC ratio for E.coli